 We are accountable for what we do

-We’re an Indigenous wellbeing agency.
-Helping Indigenous families and children.
-Using Indigenous values.
-We’re accountable to the communities we serve and to their indigenous leadership.
+We are an Indigenous child well-being agency.
+We support Indigenous children, youth and families using traditional values.
+We are accountable to the communities we serve and to their Indigenous leadership.
 We do that in many ways, including using community navigators to help guide our work, developing unique performance measures and reporting regularly to the community.
 We have a lot of responsibility, but who are we responsible to?
 Here is how we are accountable:

 - Our Board of Directors, appointed by the First Nations we serve, review our budget, services and performance.

 - We publish an annual report, including financial and service numbers.

 - Our Agency has a client complaint system.